 To determine if floral plantings provided benefits other than conserving pollinators, we wanted to measure predator abundance, richness, and community composition like we did for pollinators, as well as how predation of Colorado potato beetle was impacted by the presence of floral plantings.

-We found that floral plantings did not lead to a significant increase in the abundance of predators overall (p=0.13).
-However, we found that floral plantings did significantly increase the abundance of predators that are known to prey on Colorado potato beetle (p=5.1e-05).
-Floral margins also significantly increased the richness of Colorado potato beetle predators (p=0.022).
+We found that floral plantings led to a significant increase in the abundance of predators overall (p=0.0093).
+Additionally we found that floral plantings significantly increased the abundance of predators that are known to prey on Colorado potato beetle (p=).
+Within potato crops, there was no significant effect of treatment on overall predator abundance or CPB predator abundance.

-We also found that the predation of Colorado potato beetle eggs was significantly greater within floral plantings compared to control margins (p=3.4e-06).
-This suggests the flowers are not only attracting predators that will consume Colorado potato beetle, but that these predators are preying on Colorado potato beetle to a greater degree.
-However, we found no difference in predation when we placed egg masses in the edge of the crop (p=0.23).
-Our data currently indicate floral plantings do attract more predators of Colorado potato beetle, but the services they provide do not extend into the adjacent crop.
+We found that while the predation of Colorado potato beetle eggs was greater within floral plantings compared to control margins, there was not significant effect (p=0.31).
+While the flowers are attracting predators that will consume Colorado potato beetle, it appears that they might not be preying on Colorado potato beetle to a greater degree.
+We found no difference in predation when we placed egg masses in the edge of the crop (p= 0.95).
+Our data currently indicate floral plantings do attract more predators of Colorado potato beetle, but biocontrol services do not extend into the adjacent crop.

-Floral plantings led to significantly more Colorado potato beetle (CPB) eggs consumed in the margins of fields (p=3.4e-06).
+A. Floral plantings did not lead to significantly more Colorado potato beetle (CPB) eggs consumed in the margins of fields (p=0.31).
+B. Floral plantings also had no effect on eggs consumed at the edge of crops (p=0.95).
 The x axis refers to whether or not flowers were planted in the margins.
 “Control” means no flowers were planted, and the margins were left as they were.
 “Flowers” means the margin was sown with a flower seed mixture.
 The y axis refers to the number of sentinel CPB eggs consumed or found to be missing after 24 hrs.
 When masses of CPB eggs were placed in the margins, far more were consumed when flowers were present.